vaibhav16zzz/my-python-journey/README.md

-A collection of Python programs made by me demonstrating practical applications of programming concepts (beginner) 💻
+A collection of Python programs made by me demonstrating practical applications of programming concepts (beginner)

 ---

 ## Personal Expense Tracker 💵
-**Best one in this repository)**
+**Best one in this repository**

 - Track your monthly/yearly budget and expenses across multiple categories.
 - Calculates total spent, average per category, highest & lowest expense, remaining balance, and percentage saved.